Mudenda, Khupe heckled at Vimbai Tsvangirai funeral - NewZimbabwe.com

 “Do not fear repeating the name which you mentioned in your opening remarks, mention the name of President Mnangagwa, the President of Zanu PF.”

-Chamisa has refused to recognise Mnangagwa as the country’s leader arguing the Zanu PF front-man “stole” last year’s election.
+Chamisa has refused to recognise Mnangagwa as the country’s leader arguing the Zanu PF number one “stole” last year’s election.

 Mudenda then proceeded with his address, emphasising the need for tolerance and acknowledging Chamisa’s gesture.